RichardJeanBaptiste/MyUnsplash/README.md

     User story: I can search for photos by label
     User story: When I hover a photo, I can see a label and a delete button User story: I can delete images
-    User story (optional): When I delete an image, I can enter my password